-Filbert had left the world of scientific research but has since come back.
-For more than ten years he was Director of Artistic Operations for the National Philharmonic (based at the Music Center at Strathmore in North Bethesda, MD), a $2 million-budget symphony orchestra and chorus.
-He was orchestra personnel manager, production manager, chorale manager, stage manager, guest artist manager, education coordinator, and music performance librarian.
+Filbert had left the world of scientific research for a long time but has since come back.
+For more than ten years, he was Director of Artistic Operations for the National Philharmonic (based at the Music Center at Strathmore in North Bethesda, MD), a $2 million-budget symphony orchestra and chorus.
+He was orchestra personnel manager, production manager, chorale manager, stage manager, guest artist manager, education coordinator and music performance librarian.

 He has also done orchestra personnel and production work with the Takoma Ensemble (based in Takoma Park, MD) and the Concert Artists of Baltimore.
-While he was a graduate student he was Resident Tutor for Music and Biophysics at Lowell House at Harvard College, and managed many of Harvard's student orchestras.
-For four years he was executive producer for the Lowell House Opera, New England's oldest continually running opera company.
-He is a violinist and violist, and is learning choral singing with Dr. Ted Guerrant (UMD School of Music).
+While he was a graduate student at Harvard University, he was Resident Tutor for Music and Biophysics at Lowell House and managed many of Harvard's student orchestras.
+For four years, he was executive producer for the Lowell House Opera, New England's oldest continually running opera company.
+He is a violinist and violist and choral singer.